mantidproject/mantid/docs/source/interfaces/reflectometry/ISIS Reflectometry.rst

 Excluding and annotating runs
 =============================

-You may with to exclude certain runs from reduction.
+You may wish to exclude certain runs from the reduction.
 This is especially useful for auto processing (see below).
 You can mark a run for exclusion by entering a reason into the `Exclude` column in the search results table.
 Double-click the cell to edit it and then press Enter or click off the cell when finished.
 The